 What a way to take carrots to another level!
-First we make them ridiculously tender in a spa-worthy salt scrub, then they get a luscious bath in pickling liquid.
+First, we make them ridiculously tender in a spa-worthy salt scrub, then they get a luscious bath in a tongue-tinglingly tangy spiced pickling liquid.
 It’s the ultimate detox, a stress-melting treatment for today’s urban carrot.

-Pickled Carrots Recipe
+Pickled Carrots FAQs

 - 2 cups cider vinegar

 - 1/2 to 1 tablespoon finely chopped or crumbled guindilla pepper or pinch crushed red pepper flakes, (optional)

 - 2 sprigs thyme